-Step 2: Understand your as-is architecture & constraints
+Step 2: Understand your As-Is Architecture & Constraints

-Before beginning a migration to Azure, it’s important to know about the business outcomes from your current on-premise solution.
+Before beginning a migration to Azure, it’s important to know about the business outcomes of your current on-premise solution.

-Azure Migration Guide #2: Develop a Detailed Financial Model for Various Options
+2. Develop a Detailed Financial Model for Various Options

 Once you’ve completed the three steps listed above, you need to turn your attention to developing a financial model for your Azure migration.
-But, when you’re considering this, it’s recommended that you don’t just consider one single option to replace your current environment exactly, but consider a minimum of at least two options, with a “stay as-is” option as one of them.
+But, when you’re considering this, it’s recommended that you don’t just consider one single option to replace your current environment exactly but consider a minimum of at least two options, with a “stay as-is” option as one of them.
 Considering multiple Azure target options means you can determine which of your options has the best financial business case over time.

 When mapping out these financial models, consider the type of infrastructure you want to include, the licensing you’ll need for that, whether or not you require your environment to be scalable, and what current contracts you may have in place.

-After you’ve determined which of the models you want to go with, it’s time to plan for your migration to Azure.
-Depending on the size of your environment, your migration project could take some time, so it’s important to plan for a period of coexistence – where some of your services will be running in your new Azure environment, and others will reside in your on-premises environment.
+After you’ve determined which of the models you want to go with, it’s time to plan for your migration to Azure; depending on the size of your environment, your migration project could take some time, so it’s important to plan for a period of coexistence – where some of your services will be running in your new Azure environment, and others will reside in your on-premises environment.
 Keep in mind your on-premises bandwidth requirements, the deployment sequence you’re going to use, and how you’re going to switch everything over.

 Next, you’ll need to design your target environment.
 When designing, consider the following questions:

 - ❓ Will you have naming conventions?

-- What design do you want your environment to have?
+- ❓What design do you want your environment to have?

-- What kind of subscriptions do you want (consider the size of your environment, access you need, and any licensing constraints that you might have)?
+- ❓ What kind of subscriptions do you want (consider the size of your environment, access you need, and any licensing constraints that you might have)?

-- How many users do you have (this last question is important because Azure has limitations on storage accounts within the subscription)?
+- ❓ How many users do you have (this last question is important because Azure has limitations on storage accounts within the subscription)?